 They call this the ‘language explosion’ for a reason.

-You can expect two-word sentences and a vocabulary of hundreds of words.
+So when do babies start talking in sentences?
+Well, you can expect two-word sentences and a vocabulary of hundreds of words.

 What is a late talker?